 Move on to the next statement.
 Do 3-5 statements total

-Classroom icebreakers, exploring different perspectives, getting students comfortable sharing opinions, movement breaks
+Classroom icebreakers, exploring different perspectives, getting students comfortable sharing opinions, movement breaks.
+An ice breaker game that makes invisible opinions visible through physical positioning.

 Start with fun, low-stakes statements (like 'Pizza is okay for breakfast') to build trust